Swarovski ® Crystal

 2009 Swarovski launches Swarovski Watches with Swiss quartz movement, these timepieces sparkle with the luxurious Swarovski crystal stones.

 2013 The Swarovski Foundation is created to support charitable projects in three key areas:

 Fostering culture and creativity

 Promote wellbeing and human rights

 Conserving natural resources

-For over 85 years, Swarovski has partnered with some of the most talented costume, jewellery and set designers, including Bond, Downton Abbey, Broadway productions, Disney productions and the Oscars.
-Swarovski continues to have a strong presence with some of Hollywood’s most iconic productions.
+Over many years, Swarovski partnered with some of the most talented costume, jewellery and set designers, including Bond, Downton Abbey, Broadway productions, Disney productions and the Oscars.
+Swarovski had a strong presence with some of Hollywood’s most iconic productions.

 2020 In October, Swarovski decided to cease production of their crystal components for the lighting industry which came as very surprising news indeed.
 After 55 years of our producing chandeliers dressed with magical Swarovski crystal, it is the end of a sparkling era as we are no longer able to do so.
 Although Swarovski is still producing stones and flat backs for use in the fashion industry and jewellery and creative trades, we will have to see if we are able to use any of these much smaller components in our work.